gethiox/HIDI/README.md

 Project is released under **GPLv3**, for detailed information see [LICENSE](./LICENSE)

 # Requirements
-- Machine with Linux
+- Dedicated machine with Linux
-- the most desirable choices are platforms like Raspberry Pi.
+- Yhe most desirable choices are platforms like Raspberry Pi.
 It can easily run with one-core under Pi zero v1.
   However, there are no limits, it can be run on practically all Linux-supported platforms, including x86-64.
-- In the case of Pi Zero, thing like USB HAT may be useful
+- In the case of Pi Zero, USB HAT may be useful
 - **decent MIDI interface**, please avoid cheap china USB interfaces, [it has problem with receiving data](http://www.arvydas.co.uk/2013/07/cheap-usb-midi-cable-some-self-assembly-may-be-required/)
   (unless you have old version lying around, it may work just fine).
 Here is my recommendation:
   ![no china usb midi](./docs/no-china-usb-midi.png)